David Benioff: Career

-Writing career

 Benioff spent two years writing his first published novel, The 25th Hour, originally titled Fireman Down, and completed the book as his thesis for his master's degree at Irvine.
 He was asked to adapt the book into a screenplay after Tobey Maguire read a preliminary trade copy and became interested in making a film of the book.
 The film adaptation, 25th Hour, starring Edward Norton, was directed by Spike Lee.
 In 2004 Benioff published a collection of short stories, When the Nines Roll Over (And Other Stories).

 He drafted a screenplay of the mythological epic Troy (2004), for which Warner Bros. pictures paid him $2.5 million.
 He also wrote the script for the psychological thriller Stay (2005), directed by Marc Forster and starring Ewan McGregor and Naomi Watts.
-His screenplay for The Kite Runner (2007), adapted from the novel of the same name, marked his second collaboration with Forster.
+His screenplay for The Kite Runner (2007), adapted from the novel of the same name, marked his second with Forster.

 Benioff was hired in 2004 to write the screenplay for the X-Men spin-off X-Men Origins: Wolverine (2009).
 He based his script on Barry Windsor-Smith's "Weapon X" story, Chris Claremont and Frank Miller's 1982 limited series on the character, as well as the 2001 limited series Origin.
 Hugh Jackman collaborated on the script, which he wanted to be more of a character piece than the previous X-Men films.
 Fox later hired Skip Woods to revise and rewrite Benioff's script.
 Benioff had aimed for a "darker and a bit more brutal" story, writing it with an R rating in mind, but acknowledged the film's final tone would rest with the producers and director.

-In 2006, Benioff became interested in adapting George R.R.
-Martin's novel series A Song of Ice and Fire, and began working with Weiss on a proposed television series, Game of Thrones.
+In 2006, Benioff became interested in adapting George R. R. Martin's novel series A Song of Ice and Fire, and began working with D.B.
+Weiss on a proposed television series, Game of Thrones.
 The pilot, "Winter Is Coming", was put into development by HBO in 2007 and the series greenlit in 2010.
 Benioff and Weiss acted as the show's executive producers, showrunners, and writers.
 It began airing on HBO in 2011.
 Benioff and Weiss had previously worked together on a script for a horror film titled The Headmaster, but it was never made.
+They also directed three episodes of Game of Thrones, flipping a coin to decide who would get the credit on the show.
+Benioff was given the credit for season 3 episode 3, "Walk of Punishment", while Weiss was credited with season 4 episode 1, "Two Swords".
+They co-directed the series finale, "The Iron Throne".

 In October 2007, Universal Pictures hired Benioff to write an adapted screenplay of the Charles R. Cross biography of Kurt Cobain, but the screenplay was not used.

 In 2008, Benioff's second novel, City of Thieves, was published.